plotly/plotly.py/doc/python/histograms.md

 #### Reference

-See https://plotly.com/python/reference/histogram/ for more information and chart attribute options!
+See [function reference for `px.histogram()`](https://plotly.com/python-api-reference/generated/plotly.express.histogram) or https://plotly.com/python/reference/histogram/ for more information and chart attribute options!